-Sandra Yuen MacKay greeted me as I stepped into ROAM Gallery.
+Sandra Yuen MacKay greeted me as I stepped into a local Gallery.
 It was my first time ever attending an artist meet and greet and I was nervous.
 My perception was artists are quite a sophisticated group and I might not fit in.
-Her friendly hello and hand shake put me immediately at ease, but her smile and sense of joy drew me in and compelled me to stop and chat.
+Her friendly hello and handshake put me immediately at ease, but her smile and sense of joy drew me in and compelled me to stop and chat.

 I found out Sandra is an author as well as an artist.
 She has two books under her belt.
 She told me the subject matter she covers is unusual and her handling of it borders on being politically incorrect.

 Sandra was right.
 Chop Shtick provided a lighthearted read that had me giggling or laughing out loud at times.
 A twisting tale combining art, artists, comical situations and unusual circumstances kept me reading right through the weekend.
 I really could not anticipate the end of the book.